What are the concerns? What you should know. (Updated 11/2/2022)

 If you find the wiring installed for lights and wall plugs is aluminium, it is recommended that “CO/ALR” devices be used for replacement of switches and receptacles.
 Devices other than switches and receptacles, which are suitable for use with aluminium wire, will bear the marking CU-AL.

 In 1977 the Government of Ontario established a Commission of Inquiry on the use of aluminium wiring in the home.
 Following a thorough investigation, which included hearings and testimonies conducted over a period of 18 months, the Commission recommended that aluminium wiring should continue to be authorized for residential use.

 Thankfully, for homebuyers who are faced with uncertainty obtaining insurance on homes with aluminium wiring, a number insurance companies will offer a grace period after possession, if a home inspection has been completed and there are no visible defects or deficiencies related to the electrical system.

 More often, insurance companies will require that a further inspection be completed prior to closing by a licensed electrician, or by the “local authority having jurisdiction.”
-This is performed in Ontario for example, by the Electrical Safety Authority (ESA) and insurance premiums are comparable to homes with copper wiring.
+This service was previously offered performed in Ontario by the Electrical Safety Authority (ESA) however discontinued in 2021 because aluminium wiring is not an Ontario Electrical Code issue.
+Check with your insurer to confirm their requirements, and if acceptable within the terms of your home insurance policy, locate a licensed, certified electrician who can evaluate your house wiring.
+Among insurers willing to underwrite homeowner policies for houses with aluminium wiring, the annual premiums are comparable to homes with copper wiring.